martinsoft/magic-battery-checker/README.md

 ## Further info: btstat

-`btstat` is a script which uses ioreg to return the current battery percentages for Apple bluetooth devices connected to your Mac.
+`btstat` is a shell script that uses `ioreg` to return the current battery percentages for Apple bluetooth devices connected to your Mac.

 When run with no arguments, it will list device names and battery percentages: e.g.
 ```